digitallinguistics/javascript/README.md

 # DLx JavaScript Library

-A JavaScript library for working with linguistic data in DLx format.
+A JavaScript library for working with linguistic data in [DLx format][Daffodil].
 For browser and Node.

 [Digital Linguistics][website] (DLx) is the science of the digital data management of linguistic data, of the kind typically produced during language documentation projects.
-This repository contains a JavaScript library for working with linguistic data in the [Data Format for Digital Linguistics][format] (Daffodil).
+This repository contains a JavaScript library for working with linguistic data in the [Data Format for Digital Linguistics][Daffodil] (Daffodil).
 It includes models for various linguistic objects, useful data and constants, and other utilities for working with language data.

 [![npm version](https://img.shields.io/npm/v/@digitallinguistics/javascript.svg)][npm]
 [![npm downloads](https://img.shields.io/npm/dt/@digitallinguistics/javascript.svg)][npm]